 Feijoa is a typical tropical fruit.
 It is green on the outside and white on the inside, it has a pronounced aroma and a taste that you will only find in this fruit.

-With this fruit you can make drinks, jellies, jams, desserts, sweets.
+With this fruit, you can make drinks, jellies, jams, desserts, sweets.
 You’ll probably find that it tastes better in juices because that way, it can be sweetened a bit.
-It is acidic, very nutritious and with a slight earthy flavor.
+It is acidic, very nutritious and with a slightly earthy flavor.
 If you eat it raw, it is eaten with the peel.

 This fruit is sweet and acidic, and you can try it fresh, with the peel, or in salads and juices.